lkroll/openmw-vr-void/README.md

 xi openmw-vr
 ```

 After installation and initial configuration run `openmw_vr` with your VR runtime of choice.
 Tested with SteamVR.

 If you want the latest git version use the -git template and update `_openmwvr_commit` to the commit you want to use.
+Update checksum using `xgensum -i openmw-vr`.
 Use at your own risk!

 Note: Remove your regular OpenMW installation as they conflict with each other.